Springtail: Ecotoxicology laboratory animals

 Springtails are currently used in laboratory tests for the early detection of soil pollution.
 Acute and chronic toxicity tests have been performed by researchers, mostly using the parthenogenetic isotomid Folsomia candida.
 These tests have been standardized.
-Details on a ringtest, on the biology and ecotoxicology of Folsomia candida and comparison with the sexual nearby species Folsomia fimetaria (sometimes preferred to Folsomia candida) are given in a document written by Paul Henning Krogh.
-Care should be taken that different strains of the same species may be conducive to different results.
-Avoidance tests have been also performed.
-They have been standardized, too.
-Avoidance tests are complementary to toxicity tests, but they also offer several advantages: they are more rapid (thus cheaper), more sensitive and they are environmentally more reliable, because in the real world Collembola move actively far from pollution spots.
+A ringtest on the biology and ecotoxicology of Folsomia candida, compared with the sexual nearby species Folsomia fimetaria (sometimes preferred to Folsomia candida), was performed by 14 participating laboratories and concluded that both species could be proposed for acute and chronic toxicity testing.
+At first sight care should be taken that different strains of the same species may be conducive to different results.
+A study comparing two RAPD-defined clones of Folsomia candida did not reveal significant sensitivity differences throughout a concentration gradient of cadmium, while another study comparing two strains of the same species and the same contaminant (cadmium) came to the reverse conclusion.

+Avoidance tests have been also performed, also showing that different strains of Folsomia candida responded differently.
+Avoidance tests have been standardized, too.
+Avoidance tests are complementary to toxicity tests, but they also offer several advantages: they are more rapid (thus cheaper), more sensitive and they are environmentally more reliable, because in the field Collembola move actively far from pollution spots.
 It may be hypothesized that the soil could become locally depauperated in animals (and thus improper to normal use) while below thresholds of toxicity.

-Contrary to earthworms, and like many insects and molluscs, Collembola are very sensitive to herbicides and thus are threatened in no-tillage agriculture, which makes a more intense use of herbicides than conventional agriculture.
+Contrary to earthworms, but see and like many insects and molluscs, Collembola are very sensitive to herbicides.

 The springtail Folsomia candida is also becoming a genomic model organism for soil toxicology.
 With microarray technology the expression of thousands of genes can be measured in parallel.
 The gene expression profiles of Folsomia candida exposed to environmental toxicants allow fast and sensitive detection of pollution, and additionally clarifies molecular mechanisms causing toxicity.

 Collembola have been found to be useful as bio-indicators of soil quality.
 Laboratory studies have been conducted that validated that the jumping ability of springtails can be used to evaluate the soil quality of Cu- and Ni-polluted sites.